Fall 2022 Virtual Community Partners' Meeting

 DPIE experts help you navigate the permit application process!

 DPIE is holding virtual monthly seminars on a variety of topics in our Third-Thursday Community Information Sessions series.
 This month’s Zoom seminar, “Mastering the DPIE Permit Application Process,” included a PowerPoint presentation, with directions by permitting staff and a Q&A session.
 If you missed it, you may view the presentation at Mastering the DPIE Permit Application Process or click the image.

 Let DPIE help you avoid problems!

 Before you buy a property, there are certain things you should know.
 Is there unpermitted construction there?
 Is it located in a flood-prone area?
 What commercial projects are set for construction nearby?
-Experts from the County Department of Permitting, Inspections and Enforcement (DPIE) will teach you to research these questions and more at a seminar on May 19 called “Verify Before You Buy.”
-Register for the May 19 seminar or submit questions at email@example.com.
-Call 301-636-2053 for more information.
-Click to view the Verify Before You Buy Seminar flyer or click the image.
+The Department of Permitting, Inspections and Enforcement (DPIE) recently held its first Third-Thursday Community Information Session on “Verify Before You Buy.”
+If you missed it, you may view the presentation on our website at Verify Before You Buy or click the image.